 Humans that receive bat bites are usually required to receive a series of shots.
 Medical professionals follow a strict protocol when deciding who should receive treatment.
 They tend to err on the side of caution when this decision must be made.
 Medical care should never be put off until signs of rabies are apparent.

-Risk assessment depends on the type of animal, date of possible rabies exposure, and whether or not the animal is in custody.
+Risk assessment depends on the type of animal, the date of possible rabies exposure, and whether or not the animal is in custody.
 A neighborhood dog with proper vet references is not a big concern.
 A stray dog, however, would warrant immediate treatment.

 Wild animals are usually considered high risk, as well.
 Bats are the main culprit in most areas.
 It can be helpful to avoid stray and wild animals.
 Limit your associations to pets of people you know well.
 Seek treatment immediately if you receive a bite or have close contact with bodily fluids of a wild or rabid animal.